cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 Crucible timestamps are integers in "millisecond-from-the-epoch" format.

+The Crucible CDM hierarchy is roughly:

+- RUN (an instrumented benchmark run)
+  - TAG (metadata)
+  - ITERATION (a benchmark interval)
+    - PARAM (execution parameters)
+    - SAMPLE
+      - PERIOD (time range where data is recorded)
+        - METRIC_DESC (description of a specific recorded metric)
+          - METRIC_DATA (a specific recorded data point)

 <dl>
 <dt>RUN</dt><dd>this contains the basic information about a performance run, including a
     generated UUID, begin and end timestamps, a benchmark name, a user name and